17 Top Reasons Why Epoxy Resin Is Not Curing

 16. Incompatible Substrates

-Failing to remove air bubbles from the epoxy resin mixture can lead to unsightly blemishes and weak spots in the cured epoxy.
+Failing to remove air bubbles from the epoxy resin mixture can lead to blemishes and weak spots in the cured epoxy.
 Air bubbles can become trapped in the resin during mixing or application.
-To address this issue, you can employ several techniques:
+To address this issue, you can do a few things.

 Place the mixed epoxy in a vacuum chamber to remove air bubbles.
 The reduced air pressure causes the bubbles to expand and rise to the surface, allowing for their removal.
 We have a guide on some of the best vacuum chambers for resin.